Boulder Couch Crash 2018

 July 19–22, 2018

-After a five-year hiatus the Boulder Couch Crash is back, so pack your Chacos, puffy, some plaid and sunscreen, and visit the happiest city in the U.S.!
+After a five-year hiatus the Boulder Couch Crash is back, so pack your Chacos, some plaid, and a bottle of sunscreen and visit the happiest city in the US!

 What is a couch crash?

 A couch crash is a weekend filled with activities organized by a local Couchsurfing community.
 The activities show off the local city to the global CS community.
 A couch crash is an excellent way to get to know a city and connect with amazing Couchsurfers.

 What does the Boulder Couch Crash have to offer?